 Over the next several years we will attempt to grow our business substantially.
 To this end, we have made, and expect to continue to make, significant investments in our business, including investments in our infrastructure, technology, marketing, and sales efforts.
-These investments include dedicated facilities expansion and increased staffing, both domestic and international.
+These investments include additional acquisitions, as well as dedicated facilities expansion and increased staffing, both domestic and international.
 If our business does not generate the level of revenue required to support our investment, our revenues and profitability will be adversely affected.